Towards Conditional Feature Alignment for Cross-Domain Counting: Experiments and Results

-We conduct the experiments on eight domain combinations of different counting scenarios, including crowd counting and cell counting, to examine the adaptability.
-For the crowd-counting task, the combination include ``Stadium"(SD)``Street”(SR) and ``Snow"(SN)-``Fog/Haze"(FH) within JHUCrowd++ \cite{RN267},``Part A"(SHA)-``Part B"(SHB) within ShanghaiTech \cite{ShanghaiTech}, ``Synthetic Fluorescence Microscopy"(VGG) \cite{vgg}-``Human subcutaneous adipose tissue"(ADI) dataset \cite{adi}, and ``Dublin Cell Counting" (DCC) dataset \cite{dcc}.
-The domain shift of crowd scenarios, including various weathers and densities, requires higher algorithm adaptability.
-For the cell counting task, the slight deviation of the cell amount of each image provides a comparative consistent density.
-However, various types of cells further challenge the performance of the model in the adaptability of scene presentation.
-The details of datasets and implementation are presented in \cref{appx:dataset} and \cref{appx:impl}.
-As to the evaluation metrics, we follow the previous works' setting.
-We employ only mean absolute error (MAE) on cell counting as an evaluation metric, MAE and root mean squared error (RMSE) on crowd-counting.
-Lower MAE and RMSE indicate more precise counting results.
-This can be formulated as $MAE = \frac{1}{n}\sum_{i=1}^{n}\left|y_i-\hat{y}_i\right|$, $RMSE = \sqrt{\frac{1}{n}\sum_{i=1}^{n}(y_i-\hat{y}_i)^2}$, which $y_i$ is the ground-truth count of the sample and $\hat{y}_i$ is the predication counts from model.
+\textbf{Dataset} Our experiments are conducted on eight domain combinations across crowd counting and cell counting, to evaluate the adaptability of the proposed approach.
+For the crowd-counting task, the combinations include ``Stadium'' (SD)-``Street'' (SR) and ``Snow'' (SN)-``Fog/Haze'' (FH) within the JHU-CROWD++ dataset~\cite{RN267}; ``Part~A'' (A)-``Part~B'' (B) within the ShanghaiTech dataset~\cite{ShanghaiTech}; ``Synthetic Fluorescence Microscopy'' (VGG)~\cite{vgg}-``Human Subcutaneous Adipose Tissue'' (ADI)~\cite{adi}; and the ``Dublin Cell Counting'' (DCC) dataset~\cite{dcc}.
+The domain shifts in crowd scenes, including weather conditions and population density, require higher algorithmic adaptability.
+In the cell-counting task, although the number of cells per image exhibits relatively consistent density, the diversity of cell types poses additional challenges for model generalisation and scene adaptation.
+Details of the datasets are provided in Appendix~\ref{appx:dataset}.

+\textbf{Implementation Details} We use the Adam optimiser with decoupled weight decay.
+The initial learning rate is set to \(10^{-6}\), and the weight decay rate is \(10^{-4}\).
+The coefficient $\alpha$ of CM loss is set to 100.
+Our experiments are conducted on a NVIDIA RTX 6000 Ada with auxiliary NVIDIA RTX 3090.
+For cell counting, we employ mean absolute error (MAE) as the evaluation metric, while for crowd counting we use both MAE and root mean squared error (RMSE).